antoniomcr96/Thinkpad-L390-Yoga-macOS-Opencore/README.md

     - AppleCpuPmCfgLock / AppleXcpmCfgLock -> Interestingly, <a href="https://github.com/simprecicchiani/ThinkPad-T460s-macOS-OpenCore/issues/8">system boots even though these two patches are disabled and CFG Lock is enabled</a>.
 Patching CFGLock (or DVMT), maybe, is possible only with a <a href="https://github.com/tylernguyen/x1c6-hackintosh/blob/main/docs/BIOS.md#modding-the-bios">CH341A + SOIC programmer</a>.
 Anyway, <a href="https://github.com/digmorepaka/thinkpad-firmware-patches">there isn't any public BIOS full patch</a> (with advanced menu) available for this laptop</a>;
     - SetApfsTrimTimeout -> probably useful for my ssd that <a href="https://github.com/dortania/bugtracker/issues/192">takes more than 10s</a> to complete trim;
   - <b>NVRAM</b>
     - rtc-blacklist -> for hibernation.
-You can remove the content of this entry, along with HibernationFixUp and RTCMemoryFixUp kexts, if you don't use hibernation.
-Consider that hibernation needs CSM Support enabled in BIOS (<a href="https://github.com/tylernguyen/x1c6-hackintosh/issues/44#issuecomment-697270496">technical info</a>);
+You can remove the content of this entry, along with HibernationFixUp and RTCMemoryFixUp kexts, if you don't use hibernation;
     - prev-lang:kbd -> change with your language, I'm Italian so I keep it-IT:0;

 <img src="https://user-images.githubusercontent.com/63928525/128098815-9685a7e8-2d6e-4cb4-830d-faf16e744709.png" align="right"> These three I2C devices under PCI0 should be removed but I haven't found a way to solve this.
 VoodooI2C is necessary to make the touchscreen work. <a href="https://github.com/VoodooI2C/VoodooI2C/issues/408">More info</a>.